The TMCC Maxine S. Jacobs Nursing Program will prepare you for a career in one of the most high-demand and fulfilling professions.

 Licensure as a Registered Nurse

-Nursing program graduates are eligible to apply for licensure in the state of their choice.
-TMCC nursing department must be notified if the state is not Nevada, since each state has specific criteria for licensure eligibility requirements.
-Some graduates elect to take the NCLEX licensing examination in Nevada and then apply for out of state licensure.
-It is the student's responsibility to contact the state of their choice to ascertain eligibility requirements.
-Graduation from an accredited program is only one of the requirements and does not mean automatic licensure as a nurse.
+TMCC Nursing Program graduates are eligible to apply for licensure in the state of their choice.
+TMCC's Nursing Program must be notified if the state is not Nevada, since each state has specific criteria for licensure eligibility requirements.
+Some graduates elect to take the NCLEX licensing examination in Nevada and then apply for out-of-state licensure.
+It is your responsibility to contact the state of your choice to ascertain eligibility requirements.
+Note that graduation from an accredited program is only one of the requirements and does not mean automatic licensure as a nurse.

-Graduates should be aware that the State of Nevada licensure application contains five questions which may impact their ability to obtain licensure in Nevada.
+Graduates should be aware that the State of Nevada licensure application contains five questions that may impact your ability to obtain licensure in Nevada.
 These five questions have to do with: